 Sick and Safe Leave

-Under New York’s paid sick leave law, all employees in New York are eligible to accrue and use up to 40 hours (or 56 hours depending on certain factors) of sick leave each year.
+Under New York’s paid sick leave law, all employees in New York are eligible to accrue and use up to 40 hours (and 56 depending on certain factors) of sick leave each year.

 Certain employers in New York City and Westchester County may also be subject to additional sick and/or safe leave laws.
 If more than one paid sick or safe leave law applies, you must comply with the provisions of each law that most benefit the employee.